see7e/programming-studies/Languages/PYTHON/Django/README.md

 > This where used as a call point to HTMX request to deliver the data in a select chain input in the front-end.
 I'll talk about this in the `templates` section.

+> [!NOTE]
+> Another good example is loading a nested dictionary information into the template, in [this article](dj-dynamic-HTML-rendering.md), there's all considerations about this case.

 ### App `models.py`
 This is one of the most important files in the application, because it *contains the models of the application* (refer to [ORM](../../../Docs/orm.md)).
 The models are the classes that represent **the database tables**, and they are the ones that **make the application persistent** (the ones that make possible to store the data in the database).
 I'll use as example the `CustomUser` model, that I used as example to handle the LDAP authentication: